Minimum Admission Requirements

 All applicants for admission to the Environmental Studies Department must submit the following application materials to the UIS Office of Admissions:

-- A completed Application for Admission,
+- A completed online Application for Admission,

 Applicants must submit to the ENS department;

-- two letters of recommendation from either professors or employers.
+- Two letters of recommendation from either professors or employers.

 Environmental Studies Admissions Committee